The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 Therefore, patients need intensive monitoring.

-Many commonly used solutions can have electrolytes added according to the needs of the patient.
+Many commonly used solutions can have electrolytes added according to the patient’s needs.

 The solutions to be administered vary according to other disorders present and the age of the patient, as expressed below:

-- For heart or kidney failure: the administration of the parental fluid should be in a limited volume.
+- For heart or kidney failure, the parental fluid administration should be in a limited volume.

 - For respiratory failure: the parent fluid should be a lipid emulsion that provides the majority of non-protein calories to minimize carbon dioxide production from carbohydrate metabolism